 These ideas are stimulating.
 The standard model of capitalism has come to me to seem more urgently in need of questioning.
 Perhaps some vast questions about how we should arrange society are very live, for me and for a lot of other people.
 As I say, unemployment is a key thing.
 The environmental crisis has placed a real question mark around consumerism and consumption and its connection with status.
 Obviously there are real problems there for modern society and how we continuously evaluate ourselves through objects, yet the manufacture of these objects is constrained by the world’s resources.

 I’m sympathetic to people’s desire not to talk about stuff.
 The human animal is a fragile creature, and we’ve got a lot on our plate, all of us.
 The capacity to talk honestly and with perspective and calm about very personal stuff is not going to be in everyone’s remit.
 There are some amazing people I know who you just couldn’t go near with these kinds of topics.
 They’re not going to talk to you about their love life, and they’re not going to speculate on the meaning of life, and maybe that doesn’t matter.
 There are lots of ways to live that don’t involve introspection or even high degrees of self-knowledge.
-However there’s no doubt that, generally, there’s an improvement in people’s level of satisfaction and fulfilment if they are able to do that very difficult work of taking stock of their lives, their family upbringing, the forces that shape them, the drives that make them do what they do.
+However there’s no doubt that, generally, there’s an improvement in people’s level of satisfaction and fulfilment if they are able to introspect and to do that very difficult work of taking stock of their lives, their family upbringing, the forces that shape them, the drives that make them do what they do.
 The more people are able to get a handle on some of these things, the better able they are to control their lives.

 But it’s not for nothing that we’ve got this very strong impulse to repress, to deny, to block thought, to head for the television, to head for alcohol, to take drugs, to immerse ourselves in distraction.
 A lot of this stuff is too difficult to think about, so I’m sympathetic to that.
 Personally, my life is about trying to raise the level of knowledge and self-introspection.
 That’s what I like to do in my life, and like to do with people in my social circle.